ATV is a

 forked versions of ATV, and the instructions and information on

 this site may not apply to any modified ATV versions that you find

 If you're using the idlutils distribution but don't need to use

-the HEALPIX support, then I recommend that
+the HEALPIX support, then I strongly

-the current version of ATV instead.
+and install the current version of ATV instead.
+Also, note that

 Email me at barth [at] uci [dot] edu .